moby/moby/docs/sources/introduction/working-with-docker.md

     Commands:
          attach    Attach to a running container
-         build     Build a container from a Dockerfile commit    Create a new image from a container's changes . . .
+         build     Build an image from a Dockerfile commit    Create a new image from a container's changes . . .